paalss/ranking-app/README.md

 ## Run e2e tests (jest&puppeteer)
 **Navigate to the app folder and install the dependencies**

-If none of the tests work, consider opening the site manually and navigate to a list.
-Then try running the tests again.
+If none of the tests work, try opening the site manually and navigate to a list.
+Then run the tests again.

 ```
 cd www/app/